-Our Patented Multi-Watt[TM] power switch rounds out the mix of Front Panel options providing FULL power 100 Watt, HALF power 50 Watt or Triode-wired 20 Watt operation of the power section.
-The 50 Watt Version of the Badlander allows choices of 50 Watt Pentode and 20 Watt Triode-wired operation.
+Our Patented Multi-Watt[TM] power switch rounds out the mix of Front Panel options providing FULL power 50 Watt or Triode-wired 20 Watt operation of the power section.
 A Variac setting on the Power Switch allows reduced voltage, a different EQ curve and a saggier feel.

-Looking to the Rear Panel, features include first, a full complement of Speaker Outputs in two 4 Ohm and one 8 Ohm 1⁄4" jacks, enabling a wide array of impedance matching options for your favorite cabinets and most popular configurations.
+Looking to the Rear Panel, features include first, a full complement of Speaker Outputs with two 4 Ohm and one 8 Ohm 1⁄4" jacks, enabling a wide array of impedance matching options for your favorite cabinets and most popular configurations.

 Next, the on-board CabClone[TM] IR DI Section opens a new world of flexibility and convenience, providing 8 choices (repeated in each Channel) of Impulse Response Captures of our most popular MESA Speaker Cabinets mic'd for Live applications.
-This array of IRs provides instant great choices in the very best of virtual cabinetry with 8 voicing options, as well as footswitchable independence to treat the two Channels differently when recording Direct or sending Live, mic-free, or even cab free stage sounds to the Front Of House in Venues.
+This array of IRs provides instant great choices in the very best of virtual cabinetry with 8 voicing options, as well as footswitchable independence to treat the two Channels differently when recording direct or sending live, mic-free, or even cab free stage sounds to the front of house in venues.

-FRONT VIEW: BADLANDER[TM] 100
+FRONT VIEW: BADLANDER[TM] 50